DigitaleGesellschaft/jekyll-theme-conference/README.md

    theme: jekyll-theme-conference
    ```

-4. Copy the internationalization file containing the different language strings for this repository to your Jekyll folder:

-   - `_data/lang.yml`

-5. Continue with the _Setup_ section further below to customize the theme and add some content for your conference
+4. Continue with the _Setup_ section further below to customize the theme and add some content for your conference

 To update the theme run `bundle update`.